wp-plugins/facebook-page-promoter-lightbox/readme.txt

 **Q. Lightbox is displayed to far to the right? **

 A. Make sure your theme's css hasn't set the 'position:relative;' attribute to the body element

+**Q. The Overlay doesn't dispay or is pushed to the bottom of the page? **

+A. This issue can be caused in internet explorere when your theme doesn't have a valid doctype.
+Set the doctype in your theme and it should work.

 == Changelog ==